Samuel Monroe Graves: Legal issues

 Over 3,000 people signed petitions against the removal of Graves, in a town with about 6,000 voters.
 School Committee member Robert A. B. Cook challenged over 600 of the signatories, saying that 662 of them were not on the voting rolls, and were "probably maids, gardeners, etc." He thought that 100 signers were children of about 18 years old.

 In addition to the former Attorney General, many prominent people supported Graves, including Harvard Professor Payson Smith, who himself had been fired as State Commissioner of Education by Governor Curley.

-Two weeks before the hearing about whether to remove Graves, the School Committee had chosen a replacement, Edward G. Miner of Seattle, Washington.
+Two weeks before the hearing about whether to remove Graves, the School Committee had chosen a replacement, Edwin H. Miner of Slate Hill, NY.
 The School Committee announced removal of Graves on April 27, 1936, from the position paying $6,000 annually.

 Following that vote, Graves brought a lawsuit to reverse his ouster without a proper hearing, and was defended by former Massachusetts Attorney General James M. Smith.
 On December 28, 1937, the State Judicial Court ruled in favor of Graves, stating that meetings held in April 1936 were insufficient, since removal could only be made with cause, and that the School Committee had introduced no witnesses nor evidence.
 The Court did state that they were acting under laws enacted in 1934, that extended certain rights of employment to superintendents similar to those of civil servants and police officers.

 After that first Supreme Judicial Court ruling, the School Committee held a more formal hearing, following which the committee again voted to remove Graves.
 This led to a second appeal by Graves.
 State Supreme Court Justice James J. Ronan appointed a special master, Boston Municipal Court Special Justice F. Delano Putnam, to report on the controversy.
 According to one article, "Putnam's 54-page report to the court bristled with denunciations of the manner in which the hearings on the Graves case were conducted."
 State Supreme Court Justice Louis S. Cox accepted Putnam's findings, and ruled that the committee failed to have sufficient cause to remove Graves from office.